cosmo-grant/snippet-checker/README.md

 If you disagree, then you have options:

+1. adapt your image so the output `snippet-checker` generates matches what you expect
-1. open an issue to adapt `snippet-checker` to handle your snippet
+2. open an issue to adapt `snippet-checker` to handle your snippet
-2. adapt your snippet to something `snippet-checker` can handle
+3. adapt your snippet to something `snippet-checker` can handle
-3. tag your snippet so `snippet-checker` ignores it
+4. tag your snippet so `snippet-checker` ignores it

 Some examples.